diskettejs/use-render/README.md

 # useRender

-A React hook for component libraries that enables flexible render prop patterns, allowing consumers to override a component's default rendered element while maintaining proper `ref`, `className`, and `style` merging.
+A React hook for component libraries that lets consumers swap the rendered element—like rendering a `<a>` instead of a `<button>`—while keeping all your component's behavior intact.
+It handles the tricky parts: merging refs, combining props, and letting className and style respond to internal state.

 ## Installation